rutledge-oracle/oci-flexcube-oke-base/README.md

-# Deploying Flexcube in OCI OKE with ORACLE VISUAL BUILDER STUDIO
+# Deploying Flexcube in OCI and OKE

 This document will show how to: